ben-foster-cko/bdd-showdown/README.md

 ### XBehave

 Browse to the XBehave directory and run `dotnet test`.
 This uses the XUnit test runner.
 To see more details output run `dotnet test --verbosity normal`

+### NUnit

+Browse to the NUnit directory and run `dotnet test`.
+This uses the NUnit test runner.

+### XUnit

+Browse to the XUnit directory and run `dotnet test`.
+This uses the XUnit test runner.

 ## Other BDD Frameworks